What is RAM used for in an Android headunit?

 Because RAM is so closely linked to the app and the apps are mostly targeted for the mid to latest generation of phones, the Android headunit needs to match that.
 To run the apps well (quickly, fluidly, and without staling), the RAM in your Android headunit should match that of modern phones.

 Buying an Android headunit today with the RAM levels of 2013 won’t give you a nice and enjoyable experience while using today’s apps.
 Today’s apps are not built to run on such limited RAM.

 In this post, we discuss adding more RAM to an Android headunit.
 The TLDR; is that, unlike laptops, you can not add more RAM to an Android headunit.

 Right first time

-Future proofing your android headunit is an important consideration.
-You phone may well have been upgraded several generations over the life of your android headunit that still has to run the latest apps.
-Picking an android headunit that will still operate fluidly and smoothly with apps of the future requires ‘Future Proofing‘.
+Future-proofing your Android headunit is an important consideration.
+Your phone may have been upgraded several generations over the life of your Android headunit that still has to run the latest apps.
+Picking an Android headunit that will still operate fluidly and smoothly with apps of the future requires ‘Future Proofing.’
 This is a purchase decision, not something that can be done later.
-It goes hand in hand with the processor as RAM only plays a part in future proofing, but it is a major part.
-Pick the android headunit with the most RAM you can afford, not forsaking the processor.
-This will be your best effort to future proof your android headunit.
+It goes hand in hand with the processor as RAM only plays a part in future-proofing, but it is a major part.
+Pick the Android headunit with the most RAM, not forsaking the processor.
+This will be your best effort to future-proof your Android headunit.

 How much is too much?

-The is no ‘too much RAM’.
-Any RAM that is unused at the time makes no effect on the rest of the headunit.
-But it does give an option for that RAM to be use at a later date, say, after the play store has updated the apps.
+The is no ‘too much RAM.’
+Any unused RAM at the time does not affect the rest of the headunit.
+But it gives an option for that RAM to be used later, say, after the play store has updated the apps.

-While it’s not all about the RAM, it does play a very major role in the android headunit, next to the processor.
-Pick a fast processor and plenty of RAM for a good starting point to finding the right android headunit for you.
+While it’s not all about the RAM, it plays a major role in the Android headunit next to the processor.
+Pick a fast processor and plenty of RAM for a good starting point for finding the right Android headunit.